On this page...

 Are any property types not eligible for a mortgage?

 When we decide to lend against a property, we must carry out a valuation that takes into account if the property is structurally stable and in sound condition.
-We lend against many construction types but there are some property types that are unacceptable for a mortgae product with NatWest.
-Some property types that are NOT acceptable include:
+We lend against many construction types but there are some property types that are unacceptable for a mortgage product with NatWest.
+Some property types that are not acceptable include:

 Most other properties are acceptable for mortgage products with NatWest but there is a further list of criteria to be met on certain construction types.
 If you property type is not listed above but you still have concerns, we recommend you speak to a mortgage advisor by phone or in branch.